Powdered Parmesan Cheese: 5 Proven Uses & Storage Tips for Maximum Flavor

 Final Thoughts: A Tiny Jar, Big on Flavor

 So next time you spot that small shaker of powdered parmesan in your spice rack, think twice before tossing it aside for fresh-grated stuff.
-With these hacks, you’ve got everything from a snack upgrade to a secret ingredient in your culinary arsenal.
+With these scientifically-backed tips, you've got everything from a snack upgrade to a secret ingredient in your culinary arsenal.

 Powdered parmesan shaker